saravanakumargm/EI-Exercises/Exercise 1/README.md

 ## **Summary**

 The E-Commerce Cart System is a console-based application that allows users to manage their shopping cart by adding, updating, and removing products while maintaining accurate stock levels.
-It supports multiple discount strategies, such as percentage-based and Buy One Get One Free, and ensures traceability through a centralized logging system.
+It supports multiple discount strategies, such as percentage-based and Buy One Get One Free.
 Built with design patterns like Singleton, Strategy, and Prototype, the system is modular, extensible, and user-friendly.